AnthillTech/mewa/doc/API.md

 ### Acknowledge
-Confirms that packet was received and processed by server **from:** the channel
+Confirms that packet was received by the channel.
+It does not however indicate that it was delivered to any recipient **from:** the channel
 **to:**   the device
 ```json